 We believe that people and relationships grow and evolve.
 It is important to acknowledge this growth and occasionally renewal vows of commitment and wedding vows to celebrate the continued intention of creating a life together.
 Ministers at First UU Church are available to help you create a ceremony that acknowledges the growth in your lives and relationship.

 Just as we have rituals and ceremonies that acknowledge the beginning of a relationship, it can be important to have a ritual or ceremony that acknowledges the end of a relationship.
 Ministers at First UU Church are available to help create a ritual that signifies the ending of a relationship and continued growth as a couple chooses to go on their individual paths.
 Intentional endings can be a healthy and affirming way to say goodbye and begin a new and different life.

 We believe that children are unique and precious gifts to our families and community.
 It is a communal effort to raise up a child and so our ritual of child dedication, which includes the symbolic act of baptism with water, is done in a public way, with the whole community involved during a Sunday service.
 If you are interested in a private baby or child baptism with members of your own family or community our Ministers are happy to discuss this option with you.

-Coming of Age Ceremony – as part of our congregation, the youth in our youth program are celebrated as they come of age – leaving childhood and entering adolescence.
+As part of our congregation, the youth in our youth program are celebrated as they come of age – leaving childhood and entering adolescence.
 It is a special time and one that requires acknowledgement.
 This ceremony is highlighted in a Sunday service in November after the youth, mentors and parents of youth have participated in a program that addresses the various needs and changes a family experiences as children grow up.
-To be involved in this program, please contact Liz Jones, our Director of Family and Religious Education Ministry.
+To be involved in this program, please see our Staff page to contact our Director of Family Ministry.